Kia ora, welcome to Volunteering Northland

 • Value and support other team members.

-Health & safety for volunteers
+Health & Safety for Volunteers

-If you are a volunteer, you must take reasonable care of your own safety and take care not to do anything which could harm another person.
+As a volunteer, you must take reasonable care of your own safety and take care not to do anything which could harm another person.
 You should follow all reasonable safety instructions given to you when you are volunteering at an organisation, so that they can comply with their Health and Safety obligations.

 When you volunteer, you have the same health and safety duties as paid staff.
 In addition to the duties above you must also co-operate with any reasonable health and safety policy or procedure of the organisation you are volunteering at.